jundalisay/spblist/content/en/material/principles/intro/chapter-02.md

 For example, adding heat to a rock will not make it float.
 Shining light on a rock will reveal its identity, but not make it heavier or lighter.

-This is also why are those who know the 5 Layers (or 5 Elements) are naturally non-democratic.
-This is because,  in order to maximize Nature's hierarchy, wild democracy has to be stamped out.
-This then leads to Golden Ages.
+In Social Superphysics, this is why those who know the 5 Layers (or 5 Elements) tend to be non-democratic.
+This is because, in order to full utilize or maximize the benefits of Nature's hierarchy, wild democracy has to be stamped out.
+This increases the chances for 'Golden Ages' in a civilization.
+This is an example of

+In Bio Superphysics, this hierarchy principle manifests as Homeopathy or Chinese medicine having less bad side effects than Western Medicine.